link1905/Unity-SummerRest/README.md

 The plugin provides a most common way to deal with HTTP requests.
 But, you are able to embed your customizations easily

-- Data serializer: the [default serializer](SummerRest/Assets/Plugins/SummerRest/Runtime/Parsers/DefaultDataSerializer.cs) bases on [JsonUtility](https://docs.unity3d.com/ScriptReference/JsonUtility.html), you can adapt it through the plugin window (Advanced settings section) or `IDataSerializer.Current`
+- Data serializer: the [default serializer](SummerRest/Assets/Plugins/SummerRest/Runtime/Parsers/DefaultDataSerializer.cs) bases on [JsonUtility](https://docs.unity3d.com/ScriptReference/JsonUtility.html) and [XmlSerializer](https://learn.microsoft.com/en-us/dotnet/api/system.xml.serialization.xmlserializer?view=netstandard-2.0), you can adapt it through the plugin window (Advanced settings section) or `IDataSerializer.Current`
 - ISecretRepository: the default repository bases on [Unity PlayerPrefs](https://docs.unity3d.com/ScriptReference/PlayerPrefs.html), you can adapt it through the plugin window (Advanced settings section) or `ISecretRepository.Current`
 - There are some more considerations like [IContentTypeParser](SummerRest/Assets/Plugins/SummerRest/Runtime/Parsers/IContentTypeParser.cs), [IUrlBuilder](SummerRest/Assets/Plugins/SummerRest/Runtime/Parsers/IUrlBuilder.cs)... we do not offer default selections for them in the window because we suppose there is no need to change their logic